AlexMorris-CSU/Scalable-Server-Design/README.txt

 README.txt
 build.gradle

-Notes for TA:
--Technically in my code my Threadpool is acting as the server(checking keys and what not).
-However; I figured this wasn't the biggest issue since my Server and Threadpool are combined on only one thread.
+Notes:
--Atleast one client must connect within 20seconds of starting server
+-Atleast one client must connect within 20 seconds of starting server

 2. How to run: